pnnl/NWQ-Sim/vqe/README.md

 --xacc                Use XACC indexing scheme, otherwise uses DUCC scheme.
 --delta               Magnitude of SPSA perturbation.
 Defaults to 1e-4 --eta                 Gradient descent step size.
-Defaults to 1e-3
+Defaults to 1e-3 --verbose             Print optimizer information on each iteration.
+Defaults to false --symm                Symmetry level (0->none, 1->spin symmetry, 2->also orbital symmetry).
+Defaults to 0.
+--gsd                 Use singlet GSD ansatz for ADAPT-VQE.
+Default to false.
 ```

 `--delta` and `--eta` are QFlow-specific parameters which control the gradient descent procedure (TODO: implement adaptive stepsize line search). `--delta` is used to perturb parameter vectors to compute the empirical gradient using SPSA, whereas `--eta` controls the descent stepsize.
 The algorithm descends the gradient from the (random) initial point until it finds a minimum, then returns.